 Experienced independent valuers prepare Council's roading asset revaluations and three waters revaluations.
-The last roading revaluation was prepared by BECA on 30 June 2022.
-The last three waters revaluation was prepared by BECA on 30 June 2022.
+The last roading revaluation will be prepared by BECA for the year end 30 June 2024.
+The last three waters revaluation was prepared by BECA for the year end 30 June 2024.